 August 12, 2024

-Diabetes in India: when annual screening becomes non-negotiable
+Diabetes in the USA: when annual screening becomes non-negotiable

 Blog image

-India is home to over 100 million people living with diabetes — the second-highest national total in the world, behind only China.
-An additional 130 million Indians are estimated to have prediabetes, often without knowing it.
-The Indian Council of Medical Research projects that the diabetic population will double within two decades if current trends continue.
+More than 38 million Americans are living with diabetes — and roughly 1 in 5 don't know they have it.
+An additional 98 million U.S. adults are estimated to have prediabetes, often without any symptoms.
+The CDC projects that the diabetic population will keep climbing if current trends continue.

-South Asian populations carry a genetic profile that predisposes them to insulin resistance and type 2 diabetes at lower body weights and earlier ages than most other ethnic groups.
-We tend to accumulate visceral fat — the metabolically active fat around abdominal organs — even when overall body weight remains in a "healthy" BMI range.
+Family history, ethnicity, and body composition all shape diabetes risk — and many people develop insulin resistance and type 2 diabetes at lower body weights and earlier ages than they expect.
+It's common to accumulate visceral fat — the metabolically active fat around abdominal organs — even when overall body weight remains in a "healthy" BMI range.
 That visceral pattern is one of the strongest independent predictors of diabetes risk.

-The implication: standard international screening guidelines, which often recommend testing from age 45, may significantly under-screen Indians.
-Indian medical bodies have lowered that threshold for years.
+The implication: standard screening guidelines, which often recommend testing from age 45, may significantly under-screen higher-risk adults.
+Many U.S. clinicians now screen earlier when risk factors are present.

 When annual screening becomes non-negotiable

-If any of the following apply, you should be screened for diabetes at least annually, regardless of how you feel: you're over 30 (especially of South Asian descent), you have a parent or sibling with type 2 diabetes, you've been diagnosed with prediabetes or insulin resistance previously, your BMI is over 23 (the South Asian threshold, lower than the international cutoff), you have polycystic ovary syndrome, you've had gestational diabetes in a previous pregnancy, your cholesterol or triglycerides have been flagged as high, or you spend more than six hours daily in sedentary work.
+If any of the following apply, you should be screened for diabetes at least annually, regardless of how you feel: you're over 30 with a family history, you have a parent or sibling with type 2 diabetes, you've been diagnosed with prediabetes or insulin resistance previously, your BMI is over 25 (or lower if you carry weight around the abdomen), you have polycystic ovary syndrome, you've had gestational diabetes in a previous pregnancy, your cholesterol or triglycerides have been flagged as high, or you spend more than six hours daily in sedentary work.

 If three or more of those apply, "annual" is the minimum cadence.
 Six-monthly is more appropriate.